The Giant Company: 2010s

 On January 7, 2010, it was announced that Rick Herring would become the new president and CEO of Giant-Carlisle.

 Giant opened its first grocery store within the limits of the City of Philadelphia in 2011 on Grant Avenue.
 As of December 14, 2011, Giant and Martin's together have 92 gas stations and they have more than 180 stores in four states.

 On January 5, 2012, Giant announced it would acquire 16 Genuardi's Family Markets across the Philadelphia area in a $106 million deal.

 In January 2018, Nicholas Bertram became the new President of Giant/Martin's following Tom Lenkevich’s retirement.

 In November 2018, Giant-Carlisle announced that it would acquire 5 Shop 'n Save supermarkets from SuperValu, Inc. and operate them under its Martin's Food Markets banner.
 In 2019, the Giant also acquired one store from Ferguson & Hassler and three stores from Musser’s Markets in Pennsylvania.

 In 2019, Giant began the rollout of a robotic assistant named "Marty" to all of its locations.
 "Marty" travels unassisted around the store and checks for hazards.
-The addition of the robotic assistant to stores allows for employees to spend more time engaging with customers.
+Giant claims that the addition of the robotic assistant to stores allows for employees to spend more time engaging with customers.

 In 2019, Giant introduced Giant Heirloom Market, a smaller store format designed for urban areas.
 The first Giant Heirloom Market location opened on January 25, 2019, in the Graduate Hospital neighborhood in Philadelphia.
 Giant Heirloom Market has also opened locations in the Philadelphia neighborhoods of University City and Northern Liberties.
 The Northern Liberties location also features an underground taproom.

 In August 2019, Giant announced it would open a two-story, 65000 sqft flagship store in Center City Philadelphia as part of the Riverwalk development along the Schuylkill River.
 The store, which features dedicated shelf space for local vendors, an outdoor terrace, and a free parking garage, opened on March 19, 2021.

 In February 2019, the company launched its first e-commerce hub Giant Direct brand for online pickup and delivery orders.